deviceTRUST/demo-box/README.md

 ## Before you start

+Make sure to have a prepared VM as well as a client device ready to base the Demo-Box implementation on.

 - Client Prerequisites: For now, the Demo-Box is only usable with a Windows based client.
 Our Demo-Tool can only be executed on Windows devices and is required for utilizing the Demo-Box.

 - VM Prerequisites

   - Microsoft Server 2016, 2019 or 2022

-  - 2 vCPUs, min.
-2 GB RAM, 60 GB hard disk
+  - 2 vCPU, 2 GB RAM, 60 GB hard disk

-  - Updated
+  - All Updates applied (for security reasons - you know ;))

   - Workgroup member only - no domains

-  - No additional requirements.
+No additional requirements.
 The deviceTRUST Demo-Box process will implement all necessary changes and customizations

-  - Please apply all personal changes (e.g., server name) after finishing the setup.
+Please apply all personal changes (e.g., server name) after finishing the setup.

 ## Installation